Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction

-Similar observations can be made looking at Figure \ref{fig:cloud_pixel_solar_generation} that shows the solar power generation for one PV site and the pixel value from the satellite image showing the altitude of the cloud vertically above the PV site on eight different days.
+Similar observations can be made by examining Figure \ref{fig:cloud_pixel_solar_generation} which shows the solar power generation for one PV site and the pixel value from the satellite image showing the altitude of the cloud vertically above the PV site on eight different days.
 We can see that in most scenarios (e.g., Mar 20 2020 between 12:00 - 16:00, Sept 18 2020, Nov 4 2020 around 12:00) when the pixel value is $0$ (no clouds or clear sky) the solar power generation from the site is not interrupted.
-While during periods where the pixel value is not $0$, indicating the presence of clouds, fluctuations of the power generation are visible (e.g., Mar 20 2020 between 8:00-11:00, May 24 2020, Sept 19 2020).
-However, a clear correlation between the solar power generation and cloud pixel (i.e., the cloud altitude) cannot be derived through visual observations of the data where high altitude may have a lower impact on the solar generation (due to the scattering effect of the sunlight) and low altitude clouds may have a high impact.
+In contrast, during periods where the pixel value is not $0$, indicating the presence of clouds, fluctuations of the power generation are visible (e.g., Mar 20 2020 between 8:00-11:00, May 24 2020, Sept 19 2020).
+However, a clear correlation between the solar power generation and cloud pixel (i.e., the cloud altitude) cannot be derived solely through visual observations of the data where high altitude may have a lower impact on the solar generation (due to the scattering effect of the sunlight) and low altitude clouds may have a high impact.